rajshah21/Multiple-PDF-Query-Chatbot/README.md

 # Multiple PDF Query Chatbot 📄🤖

 A powerful PDF-based chatbot application built using **Python**, **Streamlit**, **LangChain**, and the **OpenAI API**.
 This project leverages **Retrieval-Augmented Generation (RAG)** to answer complex questions based on the content of uploaded PDF documents.
-Ideal for anyone looking to interact with PDF documents in a conversational manner, providing quick, accurate answers.
+Ideal for anyone looking to interact with PDF documents conversationally, providing quick, accurate answers.

+To Test out the RAG Implementation: https://multiple-pdf-rag-chatbot.streamlit.app/

 ---